Next.js App Router - Complete Setup Guide

 1. Meticulous sets meticulous-is-test: 1 header during tests

-3. Math.random() returns predictable values during tests
+3. Calls to your helper return predictable values during tests

 4. Production behavior unchanged